 The Rescue Mission offers a Hospitality Chapel every night at 7.45pm led by church groups representing more than 100 different congregations.
 This ecumenical ministry demonstrates Christ’s love in action and provides an opportunity for local churches to interact with homeless people in worship.
 It is the desire of the Rescue Mission to demonstrate Christ’s love by bringing people to repentance and belief in Jesus Christ as Savior and Lord.
 Mission Chaplains are on duty during the Hospitality Chapel to assist those who ask for prayer or who wish to make a faith decision.

 Jubilee Acres, a beautiful 13-acre wooded retreat center on Catawba Mountain, was donated to the Rescue Mission by Joyce Birdsall in honor of her best friend, Ruth Carroll.
 The log lodge was dedicated in August of 1993.
-The brick caretakers’ house located on the same property was dedicated on May 31, 1998.
-In addition to hiking trails, there are two playgrounds, a volleyball court, a pond and a low ropes initiatives challenge course.
+The brick caretakers’ house, built by Buddy Thompson and located on the same property, was dedicated on May 31, 1998.
+There are hiking tails, two playgrounds, a volleyball court, a pond and a low ropes initiatives challenge course.

 Each summer, the children who reside in the Family Shelter of the Rescue Mission’s Women and Children’s Center are invited to attend Day Camp at Jubilee Acres.
 Jubilee Camp provides children with fun activities while allowing parents time to work or go to appointments and interviews.
 Day Camp begins the week after Roanoke public schools end the spring semester and ends the second week in August.